b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 ```

 OK, so based on the (fictitious) data there is enough evidence to consider that
-the occurrence of `diseaseX` isn't independent from eye color (p < 0.05).
+the occurrence of `diseaseX` isn't independent from eye color ($p \le 0.05$).
 In
-other words, people of some eye color get the `diseaseX` more often than people
+other words, people of some eye color get `diseaseX` more often than people
 with some other eye color.
-But which eye color carries the greater risk?
-Pause
+But which eye color (`blue`, `green`, `brown`)
-for a moment and think how to answer the question.
+carries the greater risk?
+Pause for a moment and think how to answer the
+question.

 Well, one thing we could do is to collapse some rows (if it makes sense), for
 instance we could collapse `green` and `brown` into `other` category (we would